NHSDigital/ASC-Client-Level-Data-SALT-ASCOF-transformations/README.md

 ## Known Limitations

 #### As a new data collection, with a change in the underlying source, metrics derived from CLD are not expected to perfectly match those from SALT (and a small number of fields collected and used in SALT were not carried over to the CLD specification).
 However, the approach outlined is intended to stay in line with principles adopted by SALT.
 See the individual Notes and Limitations associated with each measure for more specific information.

-## Known Limitations

-#### As a new data collection, with a change in the underlying source, metrics derived from CLD are not expected to perfectly match those from SALT (and a small number of fields collected and used in SALT were not carried over to the CLD specification).
-However, the approach outlined is intended to stay in line with principles adopted by SALT.
-See the individual Notes and Limitations associated with each measure for more specific information